brightsoftdev/GAKeychain/README.md

-# SSKeychain
+# GAKeychain

+GAKeychain is a evolution wrapper inspired by SSKeychain and adds a lot of new features, such as the functionality of the default account.

-SSKeychain is a simple wrapper for accessing accounts, getting passwords, setting passwords, and deleting passwords using the system Keychain on Mac OS X and iOS.
-SSKeychain works in ARC and non-ARC projects.
+GAKeychain is a simple wrapper for store data securely using the system Keychain on Mac OS X and iOS.
+GAKeychain works in ARC and non-ARC projects.

-This was originally inspired by EMKeychain and SDKeychain (both of which are now gone).
+Eu admiro o código escrito no SSKeychain e na sua inspiração original no código do EMKeychain and SDKeychain (both of which are now gone).
 Thanks to the authors.
-SSKeychain has since switched to a simpler implementation that was abstracted from [SSToolkit](http://sstoolk.it).

 ## Adding to your project

 1. Add `Security.framework` to your target
 2. Add `SSKeychain.h` and `SSKeychain.m` to your project.

 You don't need to do anything regarding ARC.
-SSKeychain will detect if you're not using ARC and add the required memory management code.
+GAKeychain will detect if you're not using ARC and add the required memory management code.

-Note: Currently SSKeychain does not support Mac OS 10.6.
+Note: Currently GAKeychain does not support Mac OS 10.6.

 ## Working with the keychain

-SSKeychain has the following class methods for working with the system keychain:
+GAKeychain has the following class methods for working with the system keychain:

 ```objective-c
 + (NSArray *)allAccounts;